 JAMMS (Journalism as Music, Multimedia and Songwriting)

-JAMMS is produced in partnership with high schools, colleges, community organizations, and religious institutions, and is open to musicians and non-musicians alike.
+JAMMS is produced in partnership with high schools, colleges, community organizations, religious/cultural institutions, and other non-profits, and is open to musicians and non-musicians alike.
 The program is lead by professional musicians, multimedia producers, and educators trained as MIC facilitators.
-Contact us to learn how you can bring JAMMS to your school or community.

 Click a button below to email us about performing at Raise the MIC or hosting a concert in your community.